Welcome to our official guide to Downpatrick Racecourse.

-At British Racecourses we often recommend betting online and via apps.
+At British Racecourses we often recommend betting online and via mobile betting apps.
 This is because you can often get the best odds, great offers when signing up and you can place bets quickly and safely without having to queue.

-If you are looking to bet online we recommend the following great deals:
+If you are looking to bet online we recommend the following great online betting websites.

-Main Races and Meetings
+Main Races and Downpatrick Race Meetings

 - May – Downpatrick takes a break in April but returns in May for two racedays.
 The first is a daytime event that unfolds on the first Bank Holiday Monday of the month.
-The second is an evening meet, usually on the Friday preceding the second Bank Holiday.
+The second is an evening meeting, usually on the Friday preceding the second Bank Holiday.

 - June – June sees two racing meets unfold over back-to-back over a single weekend during the middle of the month.
 Referred to as Festival Saturday and Festival Sunday, these are daytime events that are followed by live music in the evening.
-The June Festival is considered the jewel in the crown of the Downpatrick Racecourse
+The June Festival is considered the jewel in the crown of the Downpatrick Races.

 - August – August sees two major events at Downpatrick.
 The first is Style Sunday, where dressing to impress is positively encouraged.
 The two final races award prestigious luxury holidays to the Most Appropriately Dressed Lady and Best Dressed Man, respectively.
 Ladies Day also takes place this month, with similar rewards available.
 The contents here, again tied to the final races of the meet, include the Ladies Upstyle Hair Competition and the Most Stylish Hat and Accessories Competition.

-- September – The solitary event of September is dubbed Get Ready for Autumn.
+- September – the solitary event of September is dubbed Get Ready for Autumn.
 Unfolding mid-month, this meet features seven races and live music after the final event of the day.